 The Visitation falls, liturgically, when it happened historically.
 Mary conceived Jesus Christ in late March.
-The birth of St. John the Baptist occurred in late June.
+Saint John the Baptist was born in late June.
 And it was between these two bookends that pregnant Mary visited her pregnant cousin Elizabeth.
 Perhaps it was in late May.
-We may be surprised with joy in heaven to discover that many of our biblically based feast days are commemorated on the exact historical dates they occurred.
+We may be surprised in heaven to discover that many of our biblically based feast days are commemorated on the exact historical dates they occurred.
 Would God deceive us otherwise?
-After all, no good Father would tell the family to celebrate his son’s birthday on a date the son wasn’t born.
+After all, no good father would tell the family to celebrate his son’s birthday on a date other than when he was born.

-It is the Gospel of St. Luke that recounts for us so many details of the life of Mary that otherwise remain untold.
-St. John writes at the end of his Gospel that Jesus did and said many other things which are not written down.
+It is the Gospel of Saint Luke that recounts for us so many details of Mary’s life that otherwise remain untold.
+Saint John writes at the end of his Gospel that Jesus did and said many other things which are not written down.
 Perhaps the same could be said of Mary.
 Many words were spoken, gestures made, and events transpired, yet so much remains a mystery.
-Yet if we knew all that there was to know about God and the things of God, then heaven would be a bore, and not be heaven at all.
+Yet if we knew all that there was to know about God and the things of God, then heaven would be a bore and not be heaven at all.

 The Visitation is the first time that Mary publicly exercises her role as Mediator of the Son of God.
-God chose not only to become a man but to become such in the same way that all men do, through gestation and birth, with his virginal conception the sole miracle.
+God chose not only to become a man but to become such in the same way that all men do, through gestation and birth, with His virginal conception the sole miracle.
 Catholicism is a religion that believes in secondary causality.
-God rarely directly intervenes in creation, but instead invites His creatures to perfect His creation.
+God directly intervenes in creation only rarely, instead inviting His creatures to perfect His raw creation by using their God-given talents.
 God did not cure the cancer.
 The skilled surgeon removed the tumor.
 He used the gifts God gave him.
 It was not a direct intervention.
 It was not a miracle.
 It was the doctor’s mind and hands being put to their highest use.
 Mary generously accepted to mediate the Incarnation, placing her body at God’s disposition.
 She, the Mother of the Church, carries the entire Church in her womb.
 She, the Ark of the Covenant, houses a treasure more precious than Moses’ stone tablets of old.
 And she, the Morning Star, shines in the blackness before the blazing sun rises in the east, dawning a new day.

-Christ’s presence in Mary’s womb radiates outward with x-ray power and reverberates in words and gestures of faith and praise from Elizabeth and her child, John.
+Christ’s presence in Mary’s womb radiates outward with x-ray power and reverberates in the words and gestures of faith which arise from Elizabeth and her child, John.
 Jesus’ cousin leaps for joy inside his mother.
-And Elizabeth first speaks those graceful words, which countless voices will pray, in countless languages, many billions of times in the centuries since, now, and in the ages to come: “Blessed are you among women, and Blessed is the fruit of thy womb.”
+And Elizabeth reacts by speaking those graceful words, which countless voices will go on to pray, in countless languages, many billions of times in the centuries since and in the ages to come: “Blessed are you among women, and Blessed is the fruit of thy womb.”
 The Visitation is one of the sources of the Hail Mary.

 Elizabeth is a prophet.
 We are her hearers.
-For a prophecy to be a prophecy, it has to come true.
+For a prophecy to be a prophecy, it has to become true.
 Elizabeth’s words were true and are true.
-Mary is blessed among women, and her fruit has changed the world itself.
+Mary is indeed blessed among women, and her fruit has indeed changed the world.
 Mary’s humility instinctively deflects.
-She praises the source of all goodness, God, rather than the goodness in her own generosity.
+She praises the source of all goodness, God, rather than the goodness of her own generosity.
 All things, save evil, can be traced back to God.
-Mary is at the head of the trail in clearing the weeded path neglected since the sin of Eve, mankind close behind, leading them back to discover anew the source of all truth, goodness, and beauty.
+Mary is at the head of the trail in clearing the tangled path overgrown since the sin of Eve.
+With mankind close behind, Mary leads us back to discover anew the source of all truth, goodness, and beauty.